A family goes to a popular community market in Cairns. We explore a particular event through their eyes and see their relationships.

 He loved Bella.
 Her fizzy curls and cute smile attracted him to her but it was her wit and humour that he enjoyed about her.

 He was thrilled Kiri shared the same qualities too.

 Bella went back to picking the pineapples and Roger remembered what she had asked him to do for Kiri – sugar cane juice.

-Kiri was a big fan of the sugar cane juice from the vendor at the food court entrance.
-Roger guessed it would be a welcomed distraction for Kiri so they set off for it with Kiri around his neck.
+Kiri was a big fan of the sugar cane juice from the sugar cane vendor.
+Roger figured it would be a welcomed distraction for Kiri so they set off for it with Kiri around his neck.